On 23.1.2018, the Supreme Court continued hearing oral arguments.

 On the issue of information sharing, Justice Chandrachud enquired how a breach of statutory provision would affect its constitutionality.
 Mr Divan responded that the statute was unconstitutional because it sanctified the Aadhaar program, which was incompatible with the idea of a free democratic republic.
 He emphasised that an individual was entitled to choose the method by which to identify himself/herself, and should not be compelled to submit to a particular kind of identification.
 Justice Chandrachud also wondered if the problem of aggregation of data sets could be obviated by specifying in law that the data could only be used for the purpose for which it was collected?
 Mr Divan argued that in a democracy, there had be some trust between the State and the individual.
 He reiterated that an individual had be given the choice of submitting an alternative identification and the State had to respect and allow this choice, if the alternative presented was reasonable.

 Mr Divan emphasised that the architecture of the Aadhaar Act enabled a Surveillance State.
 Justice Chandrachud enquired how in a networked world, where private parties tracked everyone in great detail, did the interpolation of an Aadhaar number really change anything?
 Mr Divan pointed out that the difference between private parties and the State was the choice of opting out.
 In response, Justice Chandrachud expressed doubt over the true extent of this choice, even with private parties.
-Justice Sikri questioned the harm sharing just the Aadhaar number, without the biometrics, could do.
+Justice Sikri questioned the harm caused by sharing just an Aadhaar number, without biometrics.
 Mr Divan pointed out that one might not want the number distributed widely, especially as this could compromise data safety when used with other publicly available information.